coderxin/badsec_client/README.md

 ### Running the app

-In order to start the application, BADSEC development server has to be start first.
-Please using this docker command to start the server:
+In order to start the application, BADSEC development server has to be started first.
+Please use this docker command to start the server:

 ```sh
 docker run --rm -p 8888:8888 adhocteam/noclist